“I ended up face to face with a conflict between my sexual identity and the Diagnostic and Statistical Manual of Mental Disorders”

 In November 2016, after Trump was elected, there was an article that was going viral where psychiatrists were calling for Trump to be evaluated because it was clear that he had some sort of diagnosable psychiatric condition, that he wasn’t fit to be president.
 That was going viral, everybody was talking about it.
 You two had a hand in that so I want you to tell that story too.

-It was, in a way, like our Vietnam War Memorial, you know, to acknowledge some of the people who had died of AIDS and many of whom had actually fought to get recognition for the illness and fought to get treatment for the illness.
+It was, in a way, like our Vietnam War Memorial to acknowledge some of the people who had died of AIDS and many of whom had actually fought to get recognition for the illness and fought to get treatment for the illness.

 We won’t ever say how we did, but we managed to do it.
 And then Dee you can tell the rest of the story.

-DM: Yeah, just parenthetically, we were kind of blown away when our neighbors, who we are crazy about, had been traveling in India at the time and they saw it on the front page, our letter, of a news article in a small town in India.
+DM: Yeah, just parenthetically, we were kind of blown away when our neighbors, who we are crazy about, had been traveling in India at the time and they saw our letter on the front page of a news article in a small town in India.

 We also were very humbled by the fact that Gloria Steinem read part of our letter at the Women’s March in DC after Trump was being inaugurated.
 And we also co-authored a chapter in the New York Times bestselling book, The Dangerous Case of Donald Trump.
 Our chapter was about, among other things, invoking the 25th amendment to remove the dangerous president from office.